 U.S. Bar Exam Information

 The LL.M. in Law and Government is not specifically designed as a U.S. bar exam preparation course; however, after graduating from the program, many of our students sit for the New York bar exam.
-We urge students interested in taking a U.S. bar exam to look at the Comprehensive Guide to Bar Admission Requirements, which lists the bar eligibility requirements of the 50 states plus Washington DC.
+We urge students interested in taking a U.S. bar exam to review the Comprehensive Guide to Bar Admission Requirements, which lists the bar eligibility requirements of the 50 states and the District of Columbia.
 The guide is published by the National Conference of Bar Examiners.

 Information about the New York bar is available at www.nybarexam.org.
-Foreign students should pay particular attention to Rule 520.6 of the Court of Appeals for the Admission of Attorneys and Counselors at Law.
-Foreign trained attorneys must submit an evaluation of their foreign credentials up to one year in advance of sitting for the New York bar exam.
+Foreign-trained attorneys should pay particular attention to Rule 520.6 of the Court of Appeals for the Admission of Attorneys and Counselors at Law and to the pre-LL.M. education requirements.
+Foreign-trained attorneys must submit an evaluation of their foreign credentials up to one year in advance of sitting for the New York bar exam.

 New York Bar Exam Track